 4. Style Me Pretty

-For those of you that prefer working with a spreadsheet, Style Me Pretty created an excellent, color-coded seating chart template.
-It doesn't have drag and drop functionality, but nonetheless it's extremely simple to use (especially for those who love Excel and Google Sheets!).
+For those of you that prefer working with a spreadsheet, Style Me Pretty has shared an excellent, color-coded seating chart template that you can save to Google Drive.
+It doesn't have drag and drop functionality, but nonetheless it's extremely simple to use—especially for those who love Excel and Google Sheets!

 If you'd rather plan out your reception tables while the two of you Netflix and chill, the free seating chart app Table Planer—which is available in the App Store and is compatible with iPads only—is worth downloading.
 You can even import your guests straight from your contacts, which makes things incredibly simple.
 (Well, that is, so long as every single one of your guests is actually in your contacts!)

 See More: 28 Fresh Wedding Escort Card Ideas